CCETC/SonataAdminBundle/Resources/doc/CCETCDocs/README.markdown

             'Twig_'            => __DIR__.'/../vendor/twig/lib',
             'PHPExcel'         => __DIR__.'/../vendor/PHPExcel',
         ));

-# Updating
-Pull updates from the CCETC/SonataAdminBundle:

-        git pull origin

-Add upstream remote and pull updates from Sonata/SonataAdminBundle

-        git remote add upstream git://github.com/sonata-project/SonataadminBundle.git
-        git pull upstream master

-# Development
-From any Symfony application with CCETC/SonataAdminBundle installed, you can make changes to the bundle and push them to the GitHub repository.

-Before pushing, add upstream remotes to your checked-out submodule and pull upstream changes from the sonata-project:

-        git remote add upstream git://githb.com/sonata-project/SonataAdminBundle.git
-        git pull upstream master

 # Pre/Post Template Hooks
 You can include templates before or after any form or show field, before or after the form contents in base_edit.html.twig, the show table in base_show.html.twig or the list table in base_list.html.twig.